aspose-diagram/Aspose.Diagram-Documentation/spanish/java/overview/feature-list/aspose-diagram-for-node-js-via-java-features/setup-environment-and-installation-guidelines/_index.es.md

 type: docs
 weight: 20
 url: /es/java/setup-environment-and-installation-guidelines/
-description: Visio Diagram Node.js a través de Java es independiente de la plataforma API y se puede usar en cualquier plataforma (Windows, Linux y MacOS) donde estén instalados Node.js y node-java bridge.
-Se puede instalar desde NPM y archivo ZIP.
+description: Visio Diagram Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where Node.js and node-java bridge are installed.
+It can be installed from NPM and ZIP archive.
 ---
 ## **Requisitos del sistema**
- Aspose.Diagram para Node.js a través de Java es independiente de la plataforma API y se puede usar en cualquier plataforma (Windows, Linux y MacOS) donde[Nodo.js](https://nodejs.org/en/download/) y[nodo-java](https://github.com/joeferner/node-java) puente están instalados.
+Aspose.Diagram for Node.js via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where [Nodo.js](https://nodejs.org/en/download/) y[nodo-java](https://github.com/joeferner/node-java) puente están instalados.
 La máquina debe tener Oracle JDK 7 o versiones superiores antes de configurar la instalación.
 ## **Instalar desde NPM**
- Puede usar fácilmente Aspose.Diagram para Node.js a través de Java desde[MNP](https://www.npmjs.com/package/aspose.diagram) con el siguiente comando.
+You can easily use Aspose.Diagram for Node.js via Java from [MNP](https://www.npmjs.com/package/aspose.diagram) con el siguiente comando.
 {{< highlight "java" >}}

  $ npm install aspose.diagram